The Boudoir Stomp/It Hurts Me Too/Edward's Thrump Up/Blow With Ry/Interlude A La El Hopo/Highland Fling

-So Young is a solid piece of Stones rock, apparently it had been around on bootlegs for years and this latest recording doesn’t sound much different.
-It has a loose, rocking, Exile On Main Street feel to it.
+So Young is a solid piece of Stones rock - apparently it had been around on bootlegs for years - and this recording doesn't sound much different.
+It has a loose, rocking Exile On Main Street feel about it.
 In fact, it rocks harder and more urgently than anything on the original Some Girls.

 Do You Really Think I Care? has the country rock vibe of Faraway Eyes but it is faster in a sort of Shattered way.
 Jagger sings in that silly country voice again, something we have all just got used to and happily accept.
 Nobody else would get away with it would they?
 But it’s Mick Jagger, so we’ll forgive him most things.
 It is actually a really appealing track, so there you go.

 When You're Gone has something Some Girls lacks - some copper-bottomed Stones blues.
 It is a bit like Back Of My Hand from A Bigger Bang but faster.

 No Spare Parts is a country style slow number sung in the same style as Do You Think That I Really Care? but it is another strong song.
 There is a real vibrancy to some of this material, you have to say.